mttcrn/polimi-CSE-notes/Machine Learning.md

 As we can see from the graph, the balance between bias and variance determines the model's generalization ability.
 Bias and variance directly influence **training error** and **prediction error**:
 - While **training error** decreases as model complexity increases, it is not a reliable measure of generalization since it behaves similarly to bias (large with simpler models and improves with higher hypothesis space).
-- However, training error is an optimistically biased estimate of the prediction error, meaning it tends to underestimate the true error on unseen data.
-The **prediction error** accounts for both bias and variance, making it a better indicator of how well the model generalizes.
+- However, **training error** is an **optimistically biased estimate** of the prediction error, meaning it tends to underestimate the true error on unseen data.
+The **prediction error** accounts for both bias and variance, making it a better indicator.

 In practice, we randomly divide the dataset into test an train: we use training data to optimize parameters and test data to evaluate the prediction error.
-For the test set to provide an **unbiased estimate** of the prediction error, it must not be used during training, including hyperparameter tuning or model selection.
+For the test set to provide an unbiased estimate of the prediction error, it must not be used during training, including hyperparameter tuning or model selection.
 If the test set influences model choices, it effectively becomes part of the training process, leading to an optimistically biased evaluation that does not reflect real-world performance.

 | ![300](./assets/test_error.png) | ![300](./assets/test_error(1).png) |
 | ------------------------------- | ---------------------------------- |